 How Many Amps Does a Heat Pump or AC Use?

 As we mentioned previously, it truly depends on the heat pump size.
-Here, we have created a chart to help you better understand based on 1 to 5 heat pump unit draws.
+We have created an ampacity chart to help you better understand based on 1 to 5 heat pump unit draws.

 Air conditioners and heat pumps are necessary equipment in many homes to make things comfortable.
 When wiring them, it’s crucially important to get things right for safety reasons and to reduce the number of electrical problems you’ll have down the road.